 Earnslaw Burn Track

 Waterfalls and ice at the base of Mt Earnslaw

-As I headed back down, I saw a tiny figure exploring the valley below; a French tramper.
-We walked back to my camp spot together.
-He had very thoughtfully brought a beer and shared it with me before he started his long journey back to the car.
+Heading back down, I spotted a tiny figure exploring the valley below and met him ten minutes later – a French tramper.
+We walked back together, and he helped me find a good spot to camp.
+He then very generously cracked open a beer he’d brought and shared it with me before setting off on his long journey back to the car.

-On my return the following morning, the forest section took me 3 hours 15 minutes (no break).
-Remember, if you’re not an experienced trampe with great fitness you should allow 4-6 hours from the bush line back to the car park.
+On my return the following morning, the forest section took me 3 hours 15 minutes without a stop.
+It’s worth keeping in mind that this was under great weather conditions and I’m a fit, experienced tramper – for most people it will take considerably longer, so allow 4–6 hours from the bush line back to the car park.

+Earnslaw Burn Track